Rikagx/snowflake-container-services/README.md

 ## Configure Pre-requisites

--   A Snowflake account: Note that trial accounts are not supported.
+-   **A Snowflake account:** Note that trial accounts are not supported.
--   SnowSQL, the command-line client for executing SQL commands: You can use any Snowflake client that supports executing SQL commands and uploading files to a Snowflake stage.
+-   **SnowSQL:** the command-line client for executing SQL commands.
+You can use any Snowflake client that supports executing SQL commands and uploading files to a Snowflake stage.
 The tutorials are tested using the SnowSQL and the Snowsight web interface.
 For instructions to install this command-line client, see [Installing SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql-install-config).
--   [Docker Desktop](https://docs.docker.com/get-docker/): Note that you can use any OCI-compliant clients to create images, such as Docker, Podman, or Nerdctl.
+-   [**Docker Desktop**](https://docs.docker.com/get-docker/): Note that you can use any OCI-compliant clients to create images, such as Docker, Podman, or Nerdctl.
+-   **Snowflake extension for VSCode (Optional):** enables you to connect to Snowflake, write and execute SQL queries, and view results without leaving VS Code.

 ## Terminology